fogfish/fogfish.github.io/_posts/2020-02-02-passing-sensitive-data-with-json.md

 MyADT{Secret: "plaintext"} ⟷ {"secret":"cGxhaW50ZXh0"}
 ```

 Semi-automatic encryption can be achieved either using [struct tags](https://medium.com/golangspec/tags-in-golang-3e5db0b8ef3e) or custom types.
 Struct tags is a feature to annotate algebraic data types but it requires usage of reflection, which do not provide compile type safeness.
-[The library](https://github.com/fogfish/golem/tree/master/crypto) implements final type to encrypt/decrypt strings `crypto.String` and generic type `crypto.AnyT`, which allows to handle any application specific algebraic data types.
+[The library](https://github.com/fogfish/cryptex) implements final type to encrypt/decrypt strings `cryptex.String` and generic type `cryptex.AnyT`, which allows to handle any application specific algebraic data types.

 ### Strings encryption

-Use [`crypto.String`](https://github.com/fogfish/golem/blob/master/crypto/string.go) to deal with sensitive textual content.
+Use [`cryptex.String`](https://github.com/fogfish/cryptex/blob/master/string.go) to deal with sensitive textual content.
 Its implementation assumes that binary crypto text is encoded with base64, which makes is usable with any text-based protocols.
 Crypto binary data is produced either by [AWS KMS SDK](https://docs.aws.amazon.com/sdk-for-go/api/service/kms/) or AWS command line utility.
 The following code sketches usage of KMS to protect sensitive data.
 Note: error handling is skipped just to illustrate usage of api

 ```golang
 //  from example